Background Invariance Testing According to Semantic Proximity: Methodology

 which indicates the confidence level about the inference that if the object of keyword $k_a$ appears in a scene, the object of keyword $k_b$ could also appear in such a scene.
-Similarly, we can compute confidence$(\exists s_b \rightarrow \exists s_a)$.

-For a large image repository, the value of support$(s_{1,2})$ is usually tiny, and is more easily changed by the increase of images in the repository, the introduction of more keywords, and the improvement of scene understanding techniques.
-Hence, it is difficult to use the support values consistently.
-We therefore use the confidence values for weights on the directed edges in the ontology.
+Similarly, we can compute \emph{confidence}$(\exists s_b \rightarrow \exists s_a)$.
+For some non-hierarchical specific keyword, the value of \emph{support}$(s_{1,2})$ is usually tiny, and is more easily changed by the increase of images in the repository, the introduction of more keywords, and the improvement of scene understanding techniques.
+We therefore use \emph{confidence} as the weights (directed edges) in our ontology.

-In the ontology, the shortest path between two keywords indicates the level of association between two keywords, typically facilitating two measures, (i) the number of edges along the path (i.e., hops) and (ii) an aggregated weight, e.g., $\prod_i w_{i=1}$ or $\min(0, w_1-\sum_{i=2} (1-w_i)^{\alpha_i} (\alpha_i \geq 1))$.
+In the ontology, the shortest path between two keywords indicates the level of association between them, typically facilitating two measures, i) the number of edges along the path (i.e., hops) and ii) an aggregated weight, e.g., $\prod_i^h w_{i=1}$ or $\min(0, w_1-\sum_{i=2}^h (1-w_i)^{\alpha_i} (\alpha_i \geq 1))$.
+As illustrated in Figure \ref{fig:Ontology}, nodes represent keywords, and an edge between two nodes indicates that two keywords have been detected from the same image at least once.
+The weight on the edge indicates how strong is the association between the two keywords.
+The ontology is typically constructed in a pre-processing step by training association rules using the extracted keywords for all images in a dataset.

-\paragraph{Background Scenes from Semantic Search.} Given a target image $\mathbf{x}$, to test if an ML model is background-invariant, we would like to find a set of background scenes that can be used to replace the background in $\mathbf{x}$ while maintaining the foreground object $o$.
-The set of keywords $K_x$ extracted by the scene understanding model can be used to search for background scenes with at least one of the matching keywords $k \in K_x$.
-When there are many keywords in $K_x$, semantic search can work very well.
+A set of keywords $K_x$ extracted by a scene understanding model can be used to search for background scenes with at least one of the matching keywords $k \in K_x$.
+When there are many keywords in $K_x$, search based on original keywords can work very well.
 However, as exemplified in Figure \ref{fig:Ontology}(top), when an image has only two keywords, the search will likely yield a small number of background scenes, undermining the statistical significance of the test.